quinck-io/multijet/README.md

 Thanks to `turborepo` and `esbuild`, multijet can build and bundle all your microservices and their dependencies in a matter of milliseconds

-To get started, head to the [official documentation](https://quinck.gitbook.io/multijet/).
+To get started, head to the [official documentation](https://quinck.gitbook.io/multijet/) (outdated for V2!)

 ## Features